andersonbcdefg/bpt/README.md

 # GPT-2 Implementation in PyTorch
-This repository contains my implementation of GPT-2 in PyTorch, which I am working on as a personal project to familiarize myself with recent advances in deep learning.
+This repository contains my implementation a GPT-2-like model in PyTorch, which I am working on as a personal project to familiarize myself with recent advances in deep learning.
 As of now, I have trained the model on a toy task (adding numbers), but will soon attempt to train it on text corpora (e.g. the complete works of Shakespeare, Wikitext, Webtext).
 I am also planning to implement Byte-Pair Encoding (BPE) from scratch.

 # References